Binocular Reviews: Zeiss Victory RF 10×42

 Swarovski has addressed this dilemma with the “baby bumps” on the underside of its EL Range that house the electronics.
 Leica’s Geovid has a ponderous bridge between the binocular tubes that contains the business of rangefinding.

-But somehow Zeiss has managed to keep the lines of its elegant Victory binocular fairly intact, while still incorporating one of the most powerful and precise lasers of its European peers.
-That’s not all that’s going on under the hood; the Zeiss Victory rangefinder also houses a wireless Bluetooth transmitter that communicates with a mobile device, allowing users to upload ballistics info from a mobile app to the onboard computer.
+But somehow Zeiss has managed to keep the lines of its elegant Zeiss Victory RF binocular fairly intact, while still incorporating one of the most powerful and precise lasers of its European peers.
+That’s not all that’s going on under the hood; the Zeiss Victory RF also houses a wireless Bluetooth transmitter that communicates with a mobile device, allowing users to upload ballistics info from a mobile app to the onboard computer.

 The upshot of the design is that you’d never know that the Victory RF includes a laser rangefinder unless you started pushing the activation buttons.